 - This is a great example of initiative, talent, and work.

 All of this can be done easily, especially with the help of our Career Center, which is still open all summer!
-Your student should never hesitate to call (314-935-5930), email, or Skype to get any career advice that she or he needs – whether it’s updating his or her resume, or looking for new opportunities.
+Your student should never hesitate to call (314-935-5930), email, or Skype to get any career advice they need – whether it’s updating their resume, or looking for new opportunities.